Ratify the ERA

 Educate others: Let others in your community know that women are still not protected under our constitution.
 Download this Action Sheet to share.
 Talk about it on social media, let your friends, family and neighbors know that the ERA is close to ratification!
 Use the hashtags #ERANow and #RatifyERA

-Act nationally: Join the weekly calls for activists supporting the ERA, held every Sunday at 4pm Eastern Time, starting on Sunday, September 2nd, 2018.
+Act nationally: Join the national ERA Coalition.
 This is also a good way to connect to others doing work in your state.

 Act locally: If you live in one of the 13 states that have yet to ratify the ERA, you can get connected to local activists and support the ratification push in your state.
 You can also contact your state representatives and tell them that you want them to vote for the ratification of the ERA in your state!